rir-rakib/Sales-Performance-Dashboard-PowerBI-Project/README.md

         0
     )

-🛠️ Tools Used
+## Tools Used
       Power BI Desktop
-      Microsoft Excel (for data processing)
+      Power Query (for data processing)
       DAX (Data Analysis Expressions)

 ## How to Use
    Download or clone the repository.
    Open the .pbix file with Power BI Desktop.
    Explore the interactive dashboard.

-Optionally, connect your own dataset to reuse the visuals and structure.

 👤 Author
 Rakibul Islam